kalm42/voiceyourstance.com/README.md

 ### `/write` Write a letter

-TODO: This page will let a user start writting a letter with no representative selected or template selected.
+This page will let a user start writting a letter with no representative selected or template selected.

 ### `/write/draft` List of all draft letters

-TODO: This page will list out all of the letters a user has started but has not mailed, or not paid for.
+This page will list out all of the letters a user has started but has not mailed, or not paid for.

 ### `/write/draft/:letterId` Edit a draft

-TODO: This page will let a user continue editing or send a draft.
+This page will let a user continue editing or send a draft.
 Once a draft is mailed it is no longer a draft.

 ### `/sent` Sent Letters

-TODO: This page will list out all of the letters a user has sent and who the user sent them to.
+This page will list out all of the letters a user has sent and who the user sent them to.

 ### `/write/:templateId` Write letter from template

-TODO: This page will load a template from the registry and let a user modify it.
+This page will load a template from the registry and let a user modify it.
 The user must still select a representative to mail it to before the letter can be mailed.

 ### `/write/:templateId/:toId` Write a letter from a template to a representative

-TODO: This page will be the new path for all shared letters and any letter that is using a template.
+This page will be the new path for all shared letters and any letter that is using a template.

 ### `/registered-letters` List of registered letters a user has written

-TODO: This page will list out all of the registered letters a user has written.
+This page will list out all of the registered letters a user has written.
 The list will be in reverse chronological order with the most recently edited on top.

+### `/registered-letters/new` Write a new letter for the registry

+This page will let a user write a new letter specifically for the registry.
+This will be helpful for advocacy organizations that do not necessarily wish to send a letter themselves but want to make their letter available to others.

 ### `/registered-letters/:templateId` Edit a registered letter

-TODO: This page will let a user edit the settings and content of their registered letter.
+This page will let a user edit the settings and content of their registered letter.
 Shared letters from a user will also be here with searchable set to false.
 Some settings include: